Mushroom-Daemon/doks/content/writing/writing_tips/ad_flow.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
+The idea is to create the condition where the prospect is in perfect, harmonic resonance with your copy.
+Emotions follow the resonant frequency.
+As does you copy.
+To get them to feel that way, feel that way.
+Maybe this goes with "emotion sells."

+In fact, every element is a tuning fork.
+The headline, the picture, the caption, the first sentence all the way to the final offer.

+METHOD WRITING.
+BE THAT PERSON!

 * The point is to anticipate next questions and answer (or tease) it
 * Write headline.
 Will it grab reader?